avovsya/emailer/README.md

 3. Sending letter (JSON)

 First step will create letter and return it's ID, second allows to add files to that letter and the third step will actually send letter with one of the available email providers.

+This allows to use JSON for email data along with multipart HTTP requests for attachments.
+If I would do this in just one API call then the one of the following trade-offs will be made:
+1. Using form data as a format for sending email parameters.
+This will allow to send email parameters and file attachments in one multipart request.
+Convenient to use from browser but not very convenient to use from other services.
+2. Using JSON inside multipart requests.
+In this case API will not be usable from browser JS code.

 ## Documentation
 Full API docs are provided using Swagger UI -  [http://emailer-challenge.herokuapp.com/swagger/index.html](http://emailer-challenge.herokuapp.com/swagger/index.html).